-Write numbers above 999,999 as numerals using million or billion in words.
+Write numbers above 999,999 as figures using million or billion in full.
 Apply the same rules even when a number under 10 appears in the same sentence as a number higher than 10.
 Use commas in numbers with four or more digits.
 Reading from the right, put a comma after every third digit.
 Don't begin sentences with numerals.
 If necessary, reword the sentence to avoid it, or spell out the number.
 Spell out ordinal numbers (first, second, third).
+Why?

+Readers trust your writing more when you use a consistent style.

+Examples

-- 10 million
+10 million

-- £64 billion
+£64 billion

-- I've interviewed 13 people today and will speak to seven of them next week.
+I've interviewed 13 people today and will speak to seven of them next week.

-- 64,000
+64,000

-- 1,432,567
+1,432,567

-- Twenty six officers around the world attended the meeting.
+Twenty-six officers around the world attended the meeting.

 Singular or plural

 Treat these as singular:

+any company or organisation

-- council
+council

-- committee
+committee

-- data
+data

-- department
+department

-- government
+government

-- group
+group

-- the ICO
+the ICO

-- NHS Trust
+NHS Trust

-- team
+Team

 Treat this as plural: